Jaspertena/SocialNetwork/HWRule.md

 **Schema Settings**:

 Create a virtual called `friendCount` that retrieves the length of the user's `friends` array field on query.
+TODO: ask about how to do this.

 ---